 Centralia, Pennsylvania was the inspiration for the movie adaptation of the game Silent Hill.
-In researching the different elements of Silent Hill, screenwriter Roger Avary came across the town of Centralia, Pennsylvania, an almost abandoned town with a 40-year-old coal fire burning underneath there.
+In researching the different elements of Silent Hill, screenwriter Roger Avary came across the town of Centralia, Pennsylvania, an almost abandoned town with a 40-year-old coal fire burning underneath it.
 Centralia planted the seed for what developed into the cinematic version of the town of Silent Hill.